Introduction

 Requirements

 This example may be used to compute confidence intervals for crosstabs where there is a numeric question (Number, Number - Multi, or Number - Grid) selected in the Blue drop-down menu, and a Pick One or Pick Any question selected in the Brown drop-down menu.
-The rule borrows statistics from the table (by default it takes over the Index and Missing n statistics), and renames them to Upper Confidence Interval and Lower Confidence Interval respectively.
+The rule borrows statistics from the table (by default it takes over the Maximum and Minimum statistics), and renames them to Upper Confidence Interval and Lower Confidence Interval respectively.

 Method